 In turn, the best time to have a contrast shower is immediately after exercise, which will produce a synergistic effect and will help remove lactic acid and waste products from the muscles.

-The best time to body brush is immediate after a contrast shower and immediately before applying a cream (but always body brush gently - not to hard and not too long).
+The best time to body brush is immediate after a contrast shower and immediately before applying a cream (but always body brush gently - not too hard and not too long).

-And finally, the best time to have an anti-cellulite treatment is immediately after exercise (as we explain in another article) and immediately before a contrast shower.
+And finally, the best time to have an anti-cellulite treatment is immediately after exercise and immediately before a contrast shower.
 So the ideal complete routine should look something like this:

 • Exercise